 iOS vs. Android

-Apple won its case in the US, with Samsung being ordered to pay $1.05 billion dollars in compensation to Apple.
-However, TMV asserts this win will be short-lived, and that we expect the ruling to be overturned in light of the fact that key patents involved in that lawsuit are being re-examined as to whether they were in fact valid patents.
-This in itself should make all Apple fanboi’s scared.
+Whilst Apple won its case in US with Samsung being ordered to pay $1.05 billion dollars in compensation to Apple.
+TMV asserts this win will be short-lived and that we expect the ruling to be overturned in light of the fact key patents involved in that lawsuit are being re-examined as to whether they were in fact valid patents.
+This in itself should make all Apple fanboys scared.

-The music industry really needs to wake up in light of this imbalance in mobile OS and its continued favourable terms to Apple over all other digital music services.
-Android installs globally already outnumber iOS installs at a rate of 5:1 and this gap will continue to widen.
-So TMV predict out of necessity the music industry will begin working more closely with Google to create the next generation’s music service of choice.
+The music industry really needs to wake up in light of this imbalance in mobile OS and its continued favorable terms to Apple over all other digital music services.
+Android installs globally already out-weight iOS installs at a rate of 5:1 and this gap will continue to wide.
+So TMV predict out of necessity the music industry will begin working more closely with Google to create the next generations music service of choice.

-With Irving Azoff only out of the door days ago – stating that running a public company sucks – where to now?
-Live Nation has continued to consolidate and expand its operational base, and live music is the real area where the majority of the value chain makes a buck.
-However, how long this lasts is anyone’s guess, with numerous promoters openly airing their disdain at the continuous increase in fees artists are asking for whilst promoters witness drops in attendance.
+With Irving Azoff only out of the door days ago, and stating that running a public company sucks, where too now?
+Live Nation has continued to consolidate and expand its operational base.
+Live music is the real area where the majority of the value chain makes a buck.
+However, how long this lasts is anyone’s guess with numerous promoters openly airing their disdain at the continuous increase in fees are asking for whilst promoters are witnesses drops in attendance.